 Best Fabrics for Sewing a Skirt

-Sewing projects are more enjoyable and easier to manage with light to medium weight fabrics, from the crisp folds to putting in a zipper or a hem.
+Sewing projects are more enjoyable and easier to manage with light to medium-weight fabrics, from the crisp folds to putting in a zipper or a hem.

-As you shop, consider lightweight fabrics; such as chambray, soft cotton, cotton lawn, linen, or medium weight fabrics: like denim, and oxford.
-There are so many beautiful fabric options out there for straight skirts.
+As you shop, consider lightweight fabrics, such as chambray, soft cotton, cotton lawn, linen, or medium-weight fabrics, like denim and oxford.

-You can purchase almost everything you need at your local fabric and craft store, or online; including sewing machines, fabric, sewing patterns, and supplies.
+You can purchase almost everything you need at your local fabric and craft store or online, including sewing machines, fabric, sewing patterns, and supplies.

-Here are a few popular brick and mortar and online fabric stores to help you locate your perfect fabric:
+Here are a few popular brick-and-mortar and online fabric stores to help you locate your perfect fabric:

-See below for the basic supplies you will need plus ideas on where you can purchase them.
+See below for the basic supplies you will need, plus ideas on where you can purchase them.

 Sewing Pattern mine is Simplicity 8300

 Notions zipper & interfacing, according to pattern